AdorableRedPanda/di-react-redux/README.md

 ### In practice

-In other frameworks such as Ninject for .NET or Angular (strongly recommended if you want to feel how DI works), a DI container works and replaces interfaces with class realizations during compile time.
+In other frameworks such as Ninject for .NET or Angular (highly recommended if you want to feel how DI works), a DI container works and replaces interfaces with class realizations during compile time.
 How to make it in React way - without classical compilation?